About our organisation

 York Bike Belles CIC is led by a Board of 6 Directors.
 The Directors are local volunteers from all walks of life, passionate about increasing everyday walking and cycling in York.
 We have developed a York Bike Belles CIC Five Year Strategy 2023 – 2028.

-Our work and activities are underpinned by our organisational values – we respond to need, we are inclusive, we are professional and effective, we innovate and continually improve, we make positive change happen, and we leave a sustainable legacy .
+Our work and activities are underpinned by our organisational values – we respond to need, we are person-centric and inclusive, we are professional and effective, we innovate and continually improve, we make positive change happen, and we leave a sustainable legacy .

 About our activity programme